NanaAdwoaDevTech/UG--DSA--Smart-Campus-Academic-Operations---IA-Dispatcher/README.md

 ```

 If your declared value doesn't match the formula for your actual Student ID, or if the value is missing entirely, your PR will be flagged and rejected regardless of whether the rest of the code works.

 ---

+## 🆕 Selina's Role: QA & Integration Lead

+Selina joined the team after the Step 2–4 module-building phase was already underway, so her role is different from everyone else's — she isn't building a new standalone structure or algorithm.
+Instead, she's responsible for making sure everyone else's finished pieces actually work **together**.

+This role only makes sense once other people's code exists, so it naturally starts now.

+### What Selina needs to produce:

+**1. Integration Test Harness** (`src/IntegrationTestRunner.java`)
+A single test file that instantiates every teammate's structure and algorithm and runs them together against a shared, realistic scenario — e.g. an IA alert flowing from the queue, through the graph pathfinding, into the hash table lookup, with the stack logging the audit trail.
+This is the first real proof that the modules don't just compile in isolation, but actually cooperate.

+- Minimum of **23** integration test cases across all modules (derived from Student ID 22013807, per the table above).
+- Must cover at least one integration path touching every teammate's component listed in Step 1.

+**2. Compliance Verification Pass**
+Before any component is merged, Selina checks it against:
+- The Step 3 Pre-PR Checklist (compiles, tested, no banned collections, correct file location, clean formatting).
+- The Step 4 ID-verification header and declared variable, confirmed against the derivation rule in the Step 1 table.

+If something doesn't match, she flags it back to that teammate **before** it's merged — not after, and not by fixing it herself.

+**3. System Demo Driver** (`Main.java`)
+The single entry point that ties `locations.csv`, `roads.csv`, `schema.sql`, and every teammate's structure/algorithm into one runnable end-to-end demo, for use in the final presentation.

+**4. Integration & Testing Section of the Final Report**
+Documents what was tested, what broke during integration, how it was resolved, and any remaining known issues.

+### Selina still follows the same rules as everyone else:
+- Her own files (the test harness and `Main.java`) still need the Step 4 header and her declared ID-derived variable.
+- She still can't use banned Java collections in her own code.
+- She's still expected to actually run everything locally before reporting a pass or fail — no rubber-stamping.

+### A practical note:
+Reviewing everyone's code this closely means Selina will end up understanding the whole system better than almost anyone else on the team by the end of this — that's a genuine advantage of the role, not just a consolation prize.

+---